pytest-dev/pytest/doc/en/how-to/writing_hook_functions.rst

    # default value
    @hookspec(firstresult=True)
    def pytest_config_file_default_value():
-       """ Return the default value for the config file command line option. """
+       """Return the default value for the config file command line option."""

    # contents of myplugin.py

    def pytest_addhooks(pluginmanager):
-       """ This example assumes the hooks are grouped in the 'hooks' module. """ from . import hooks
+       """This example assumes the hooks are grouped in the 'hooks' module.""" from . import hooks

        pluginmanager.add_hookspecs(hooks)